-This is the potluck-friendly side dish you’ve been looking for!
-Deliciously different, we think of it as elevated mashed potatoes or a new take on roasted veggies.
+This is the potluck side dish you’ve been looking for!
+Deliciously different, it’s like elevated mashed potatoes or a new take on roasted veggies.
 But in this case, you don’t even have to turn on the oven.
 Simply simmer this trio of root vegetables, then mash them and add the shallot‐rosemary topping.
 The sweetness of the sweet potatoes, earthy flavor of the parsnips, and nuttiness of the celery root all combine together for a truly triumphant taste.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 1 pound sweet potatoes, cut into 1‐inch pieces

 8 ounces celery root, cut into ½‐inch pieces

 1 clove garlic, smashed